A Rich History

 33 Portland Place (two doors down towards Oxford Circus)

-Occupied by Edward Davenport, this is where he and his celebrity friends host some of the most glamorous and exclusive parties in London.
-33 Portland Place was the location for Amy Winehouse’s ‘Rehab’ video and it was also one of the locations for the film ‘The King’s Speech’
+Occupied by Edward Davenport, this is where he and his celebrity friends would host some of the most glamorous and exclusive parties in London.
+33 Portland Place was the location for Amy Winehouse’s ‘Rehab’ video and it was also one of the locations for the film ‘The King’s Speech’.

 The British Broadcasting Corporation made Broadcasting House their base in 1932, and they still remain there to this day.